Kabocha-Network/kabocha-network.github.io/docs/Supersig/introduction.md

 # Introduction

-Supersig is like multisig but with some superpowers.
-It is designed to be can be fit for more versatile governance of permissionless collectives.
+Supersig is like multisig but with some extra superpowers.
+It is designed to be fit for more versatile governance of permissionless collectives.
 The simple feature improvements from using multisig are:

 - **Add/remove** members;
 - **simpleMajority threshold** instead of fixed threshold;